-We've collected our favorites for effectively helping you trim down your everyday carry (and all of these are free or have free versions).
+We've compiled these highly rated apps that will effectively help you slim down your everyday carry.
+(Bonus: all of these are free or have free versions.)

-3. Starbucks App easily replaces that gift card that's always in your wallet– and adds some great features: Skip the line and order and pay before you even walk in the door.
+3. Store-specific apps easily replace that physical card that's taking up precious space in your wallet– and can add some great features: Like the Starbucks App that lets you skip the line, order and pay before you even walk in the door.
 Plenty of other stores, like CVS, now have their own apps to organize your loyalty points, but if they don't see Tip #4...

-4. Key Ring gets rid of those pesky plastic barcode tags you're carrying around.
-Not only can you scan these barcodes in the store straight from the app, it keeps track of coupons and promotions so you never miss out on the chance to save.
+4. Key Ring and StoCard digitize those pesky plastic barcode tags clogging up your keychain and wallet!
+Scan them instead, and keep track of coupons and promotions so you never miss out on the chance to save.
 Whoa.
 And there's always the non-digital way: Tell the cashier your phone number.
 Talk about simple!

 6. Evernote has untold powers of organization.
 Digitize paper receipts (instead of cramming them into your wallet), scan documents, and easily share across all your devices.
 As Evernote says, "business card piles are the worst" – get the Premium version to link your snapshot with the person's LinkedIn profile, so networking becomes a little easier on you and your wallet.